A unique walking tour that explores the hidden gems of Buenos Aires found in a neighborhood that you will not find in guidebooks.

 Throughout the entirety of the tour I explain immigration, gauchos, tango, and the historical and architectural evolution of the neighborhood.

-I will show you an unusual place: an incredible old fashioned barber shop and gauchos’ bar (gauchos= Argentine cowboys) that also functions as the only living museum of its type in this hemisphere.
+I will show you an unusual place: an incredible old fashioned barber shop-cum-bar that also functions as the only living museum of its type in this hemisphere.
 It is a very cool place that feels like it is from a century ago and it was named as one of the best barbershops in the world.

 I will take you to some other interesting places that are also far from the usual tourist stops so you will have an authentic local experience of the real B.A.